yetulaxman/rstudio-openshift/README.md

 ## Deploying rstudio-daki on Rahti *via* Commandline
 Original openshift template (*rstudio-template.yaml*) was modified to include only rstudio, excluding shiny part for now and is renamed as *rstudio-daki-template.yaml*.
 Corresponding customised Dockerfile for openshift deployment is available in *daki* folder.

-The following command can be used to to deploy rstudio-daki on Rahti server:
+The following openshift command can be used to deploy rstudio-daki  server on Rahti:

 * *oc process -f rstudio-daki-template.yaml -p NAME="application-name" -p USERNAME="your-username" -p PASSWORD="your-password" | oc apply -f -*